GVR Report cover Non-lethal Weapons Market Size, Share & Trends Report

 Law enforcement agencies are under growing pressure to use alternatives to lethal force in order to minimize casualties and ensure public safety.
 Military operations in peacekeeping missions also rely on these weapons to control hostile crowds without escalating conflicts.
 Increasing urbanization has led to denser populations, necessitating safer crowd-control measures.
 Public scrutiny on police brutality and accountability is compelling governments to adopt less-lethal solutions.
 Security at large gatherings such as sporting events, political rallies, and concerts further drives adoption.

-Key demand drivers for the non-lethal weapons industry include modernization initiatives in law enforcement and military organizations aimed at adopting less harmful defense mechanisms.
+Key demand drivers include modernization initiatives in law enforcement and military organizations aimed at adopting less harmful defense mechanisms.
 Technological advancements such as directed energy weapons, acoustic devices, and improved chemical irritants enhance operational efficiency.
 Rising threats of terrorism, border conflicts, and insurgencies also accelerate the procurement of non-lethal systems.
 Growth in private security and protection of critical infrastructure supports steady adoption.
-Pressure from international human rights organizations prompts governments to adopt non-lethal solutions in crowd management.
+Pressure from international human rights organizations prompts governments to adopt non-lethal crowd management solutions.

 Non-lethal weapons market size and growth forecast (2023-2033)

 Governments worldwide are actively promoting the adoption of non-lethal weapons through defense modernization programs and law enforcement upgrades.
 Initiatives such as funding for riot control, border security, and peacekeeping have included provisions for these systems.
 International cooperation programs often supply less-lethal technologies to developing nations as part of security assistance.
-Export regulations on lethal force equipment have further pushed the use of alternatives.
-Countries such as the U.S., the UK, India, and China have integrated non-lethal systems into standard policing kits.
+Export regulations on lethal-force equipment have further driven the adoption of alternatives.
+Countries such as the U.S., UK, India, and China have integrated non-lethal systems into standard policing kits.

 Market Concentration & Characteristics

-The non-lethal weapons market is moderately consolidated, with major defense contractors holding significant shares alongside smaller specialized vendors.
+The non-lethal weapons industry is moderately consolidated, with major defense contractors holding significant shares alongside smaller specialized vendors.
 Leading players leverage strong procurement ties with governments and large agencies.
 Smaller firms focus on niche innovations such as acoustic or entangling devices.
 Mergers and acquisitions are common, as established players acquire startups to diversify portfolios.
 Market entry barriers are high due to regulatory approvals, rigorous testing, and credibility requirements.
-Procurement remains concentrated among government and defense organizations, making end user concentration relatively high.
+Procurement remains concentrated among government and defense organizations, resulting in relatively high end-user concentration.

-Substitute threats in the non-lethal weapons industry come primarily from non-hardware alternatives such as de-escalation training, predictive policing, and the use of barriers for crowd control.
+Substitute threats in this market come primarily from non-hardware alternatives such as de-escalation training, predictive policing, and the use of barriers for crowd control.
 Surveillance and intelligence-based preventive approaches can reduce reliance on physical deterrents.
 However, substitutes cannot fully replicate the operational impact of non-lethal weapons in real-time confrontations.
 Highly regulated chemical irritants also act as limited substitutes but face ethical concerns.
-Personal protective equipment for law enforcement offers some protection, but they do not eliminate the need for deterrents.
+Personal protective equipment for law enforcement offers some protection, but does not eliminate the need for deterrents.
 Overall, substitution threats are moderate, as situational requirements still necessitate physical non-lethal tools.

 Product Insights

-The gases & sprays segment held the highest revenue share of 33.1% in 2024, due to their cost-effectiveness, ease of deployment, and wide acceptance among law enforcement and civilian users.
+The gases & sprays segment held the highest revenue share of 32.23% in 2025, driven by its cost-effectiveness, ease of deployment, and wide acceptance among law enforcement and civilian users.
 Their portability and ability to quickly disperse crowds or neutralize individuals without causing permanent harm make them the first line of choice in riot control and self-defense.
 Growing sales of civilian defense sprays in retail channels further strengthen their share, while bulk procurement by police and military agencies ensures steady institutional demand.

 End Use Insights

-The defense segment led the non-lethal weapons industry with the highest revenue share of 68.3% in 2024, driven by large-scale adoption by military and paramilitary organizations.
+The defense segment held the highest revenue market share of 74.42% in 2025, driven by large-scale adoption by military and paramilitary organizations.
 Governments worldwide are procuring riot-control agents, flashbangs, acoustic hailing devices, and less-lethal munitions to enhance their non-lethal capabilities in peacekeeping and counter-insurgency operations.
 Defense dominance is further supported by substantial budgets, international security missions, and the need for compliance with humanitarian laws that emphasize minimizing fatalities while maintaining effective operational control.

-The civil & commercial segment is expected to grow at the fastest CAGR of 7.3% over the forecast period, as the rising concerns over personal safety, workplace security, and retail crime drive demand for consumer-friendly self-defense solutions.
+The civil & commercial segment is expected to grow at the fastest CAGR of 6.8% over the forecast period, driven by rising concerns over personal safety, workplace security, and retail crime, which are driving demand for consumer-friendly self-defense solutions.
 Companies like Byrna, SABRE, and Mace are tapping into a growing customer base that seeks alternatives to firearms, offering launchers, sprays, and smart self-defense devices.
-Increasing e-commerce availability, marketing campaigns around personal safety, and heightened urban crime awareness are key drivers fueling the fast-paced growth of this segment.
+Increasing e-commerce availability, marketing campaigns focused on personal safety, and heightened urban crime awareness are key drivers of this segment's fast-paced growth.

 Regional Insights